 Travel Patterns: Daily auto trips were examined to gain insight into the daily activity patterns of travelers in the region.
 Table 5.17 displays the magnitude and average length of trips within and external to the subarea.
 There are nearly 1.9 million daily auto trips made by residents and employees in the sub-corridor.
 As illustrated in the table below, 39 percent of those trips are internal-internal trips, meaning they start and end within the sub-corridor.
 These sub-corridor internal trips include commute travel for workers who live and work in the sub-corridor, as well as local trips for daily activities such as shopping, school, recreation and other, which are often proximate to home.
-Forty-one percent of trips have one end in the sub-corridor and the other end inside the IE CMCP area and 20 percent of trips have one end in the sub-corridor and the other end outside the IE CMCP area.
-The average trip lengths for trips with one end in the study and the other either inside or outside of IE CMCP area are 3.8 and 7.1 times the length of the internal-internal trips, respectively.
+Forty-one percent of trips have one end in the sub-corridor and the other end inside the IE CMCP area and 20 percent of trips with one end in the study and the other either inside or outside of IE CMCP area are 3.8 and 7.1 times the length of the internal-internal trips, respectively.